bootprint/bootprint-monorepo/packages/bootprint/doc/cli.md

 ```
 Usage: bootprint [options] <module> <inputFileOrUrl> <targetDir>

 Converts json and yaml into a static html page using Handlebars and Bootstrap

 Options:
+  -V, --version             output the version number
+  -f, --config-file <file>  Specify a config file for custom configurations (default: {})
+  -d, --development-mode    Turn on file-watcher, less source-maps and http-server with live-reload
   -h, --help                output usage information
-    -V, --version             output the version number
-    -f, --config-file <file>  Specify a config file for custom configurations
 ```

 * **&lt;module>** consists of the name of a globally installed template-module optionally without the `bootprint-` prefix.